Fighting diseases of global impact

-The Institute is the only one of its kind in Australia and only one of six in the world.
-We seek to collaborate with leading scientists around the world to build a critical mass around carbohydrate-based research.
-Global collaboration together with a mutil-disciplinary approach to research, are essential to achieving our vision to bring forward novel medicines and vaccines to the community.
+Our unique research expertise makes us the only institute of its kind in Australia and only one of a handful in the world.
+We seek to collaborate with leading scientists around the world to build a critical mass around this multidisciplinary research.
+Global collaboration is essential to achieving our vision to bring forward novel drugs and vaccines to the community.

 We aim to work in partnership with businesses that are keen to take a proactive role in internationally significant public health issues leading to healthier, longer and better lives for Australians.

 We offer students who want to make a difference and help us make our next discovery various projects, work experience and scholarship opportunities.

 There are also postgraduate studies opportunities in glycomics.